Native, common and widespread

 Moles breed from late February to June.
 Litters of 3 – 4 pups are born in April or May and are weaned at 4 – 5 weeks of age.
 They disperse shortly afterwards and are able to breed the following spring.

-Mainly soil invertebrates such as earthworms, insect larvae, myriapods and slugs.
+A mole has a diet mainly of soil invertebrates such as earthworms, insect larvae, myriapods and slugs.
 They will also feed on carrion.

 Deciduous woodland, permanent pasture and arable fields, as well as gardens.

 Tawny owls and stoats.

 Moles are considered a pest on agricultural land and are controlled by trapping.
 Poisoning with strychnine was banned in the UK in 2007.

 Status & conservation

 Native, common and widespread.
 They are not listed by the IUCN.